 "When I became an Obama Scholar,

-I knew that I would change the world."
+I knew that I was one step closer to changing the world."

 - Stanley Ndambakuwa

 Obama Scholar, Stanley Ndambakuwa speaks at the University of Chicago at an event hosted by the Harris School of Public Policy in the South Side of Chicago in April 2019.

 Founder, Stanley Ndambakuwa was born in Mvuma, Midlands Province of Zimbabwe.